atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 they paid to him were not disregarded.
 He very clearly perceived them, but he found himself only inclined to return i the attentions of Charlotte.
-He soon indeed contrived to let her see that he distinguished her from her lister. — Flis: preference was fushcient to make her de r firous of encouraging him, and she, in a. little time, by not forbidding him to
+He soon indeed contrived to let her see that he distinguished her from her lister. --Flis: preference was fushcient to make her de r firous of encouraging him, and she, in a. little time, by not forbidding him to
 G 5 be
 I
 I